Merkel eyes third term in first German vote since euro crisis

 Juergen Kafke, a 63-year-old business consultant at the rally, applauded the message, saying: “I‘m concerned the AfD could siphon away important votes from Merkel.”

-Steinbrueck, 66, a straight-talking former finance minister, staged a final rally in Germany’s financial center Frankfurt, telling a crowd of 7,000 it was time for a change.
+Steinbrueck, 66, a straight-talking former finance minister, staged a final rally in Germany’s financial centre Frankfurt, telling a crowd of 7,000 it was time for a change.

 “In 28 hours you can get rid of them, you can get rid of the most backward-looking, incapable, loud-mouthed German government since reunification,” he said.